Warthog710/Tower-Defense-Game/README.md

 * [x] Calculate damage upon being hit by a projectile, rather than when the projectile is fired.
 Note this is a big project and probally require some careful thought and discussion.

 <b>Known Bugs:</b>
-* [ ] When the laser tower is firing fast it sometimes causes the alien's health bar to get really long.
-* [ ] When the rocket tower is firing fast sometimes a rocket will get caught on the lower left hand side of the base.

 <b>Notes:</b>
 * Enemies must implement various strategies, I.E. movement and/or attack strategies.